victorbrun/appostrophe_exercise/README.md

 # 3 Implementation

-In `src/data_extractors/` a partial implementation of the abstract class `DataExtractorBase` and the class `DataExtractorFacebook` can be foud.
-The functinality of these are explained above, and the code is thoruoghly documented.
-In `src/` a script for executing above implementation of `DataExtractorFacebook` can be found.
-For explenations on the functionallity of these classes and functions, you are refered to the source code, as it well commented.
+In the `src/data_extractors/` directory, a partial implementation of the abstract class `DataExtractorBase` and the class `DataExtractorFacebook` can be found.
+The functionality of these classes is braodly explained in section 2.2, and the code is thoroughly commented.
+Additionally, in the `src/` directory, a script for executing the above implementation of `DataExtractorFacebook` is available.
+For explanations of the functionality of these classes and functions, please refer to the source code, as it is well-commented.

-**Note**: to be able to run `src/run_facebook.py` a `.env` file containing the environment variable `MOCK_END_POINT` must be present at the root of this project.
-This endpoint ought to be set to the one provided in the exercise description.
+**Note**: To run `src/run_facebook.py`, a `.env` file containing the environment variable `MOCK_END_POINT` must be present at the root of this project.
+This endpoint should be set to the one provided in the exercise description.